TL;DR: Is Cluely AI Worth It?

 Is Cluely GDPR Compliant?

-tl;dr Guide To Cluely Legal Status
+tl;dr Guide To Cluely AI Legal Status

 Here is a quick reference table for the location and potential legal status of Cluely for various regions, along with a link to the relevant regulations that it crosses against: